plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ### Keyword arguments
-In Dash Express, callback functions can register to be called with named keyword arguments.
+In Dash Labs, callback functions can register to be called with named keyword arguments.
 This is done by passing dictionaries to the `inputs` and `state` arguments of `@app.callback`.
 In this case, the order of the callback's function arguments doesn't matter.
 All that matters is that the keys of the dependency dictionary match the function argument names.

 Here is an example of using keyword input and state arguments: